raspberrypi/documentation/hardware/raspberrypi/booteeprom.md

 ```

 ## Manually checking if an update is available
 Running the `rpi-eeprom-update` command with no parameters indicates whether an update is required.
-An update is required if the timestamp of the most recent file in the firmware directory (normally `/lib/firmware/raspberrypi/bootloader/critical`) is newer than that reported by the current bootloader.
+An update is required if the version of the most recent file in the firmware directory (normally `/lib/firmware/raspberrypi/bootloader/critical`) is newer than that reported by the current bootloader.
-The images under `/lib/firmware/raspberrypi/bootloader` are part of the `rpi-eeprom` package and are only updated via `apt update`.
+The images under `/lib/firmware/raspberrypi/bootloader` are part of the `rpi-eeprom` package and are only updated via `apt upgrade`.

 ```
 sudo rpi-eeprom-update